josephlord/feather-promcode-module/README.md

 ## Installation

 1) Fork Feather CMS
-2) Add this package to the dependencies.
+2) Add this package to the dependencies in the Package.swift file.
-3) Add the module into the
+3) Run the builder in the /Sources